matteounitn/cv/cv.md

 *What i really want to do in my future* $\bullet$ *2022*

-I am passionate about *CyberSecurity, Privacy, Forensics and Digital Identity*, as well as the solutions that embrace these areas, which include (but are *not limited to*) *Security Protocol Analysis, Access Control, Zero-Trust and Zero-Knowledge methods, Malware Analysis and AI-Powered CyberSecurity*.
-I am particularly intrigued by the idea of developing novel solutions and conducting scientific research in these fields.
+<p style="text-align: justify;">I am passionate about <i>CyberSecurity, Privacy, Forensics and Digital Identity</i>, as well as the solutions that embrace these areas, which include (but are <i>not limited to</i>) <i>Security Protocol Analysis, Access Control, Zero-Trust and Zero-Knowledge methods, Malware Analysis and AI-Powered CyberSecurity</i>.
+I am particularly intrigued by the idea of developing novel solutions and conducting scientific research in these fields.</p>

+I would like to understand better how to conduct red teaming in a professional and certified manner.

 ---